guardian/gha-scala-library-release-workflow/docs/github-app.md

 Each organisation that uses the release workflow will need to create their _own_ GitHub App.
-If `gha-scala-library-release-workflow` had its own server infrastructure, we could probably follow the more common model of a single GitHub App being used by many organisations, but instead we take advantage of all those free GitHub Actions minutes, so we need to pass the workflow the private key of the GitHub App so that it can authenticate as the GitHub App... therefore we must each have our own GitHub App, so that we don't share private keys.
+If `gha-scala-library-release-workflow` had its own server infrastructure, we could probably follow the more common model of a single GitHub App being used by many organisations, but instead we take advantage of all those free GitHub Actions minutes, so we operate as a GitHub Actions workflow, and need to pass the workflow the private key of the GitHub App so that it can authenticate as the GitHub App... therefore we must each have our own GitHub App, so that we don't share private keys.

 ## 1. Create the GitHub App